-This was Gibsons mid-seventies budget model; still a Gibson and not cheap, but certainly the lowest price electric.
+This was Gibsons mid-seventies budget model; still a Gibson and not cheap, but certainly their lowest price electric; though there was a more up-market version, the Marauder Custom, that only shipped in very small numbers.
 The 1970s were a difficult time for American guitar companies: the oil crisis of 1973, and ensuing recessions, added to competition from Japanese manufacturers, meant ways had to be found to cut costs of at least the entry level models which bore the brunt of competition.

 The Gibson Marauder guitar was introduced in 1974.
 The instrument has a body shape rather like a Les Paul, but has a bolt-on neck.
 The body and neck are made from poplar and hard maple and the instrument is finished in clear satin laquer.
 There are three distinct tone settings on the Marauder's selector switch.
 The front pickup is similar to the Super Humbucker with small additional magnets reinforcing and directing the field, while the bridge pickup has a single, iron-cored coil, with a magnet below and iron strips from the lower magnet pole.
 The fast, easy-action neck is made from Canadian maple.
 The fingerboard is made from rosewood with dot inlays and the distinctive peghead is of "V-series" design.